Coronavirus disrupts U.S. schools, sports, late-night television

 Democratic presidential contenders Joe Biden and Bernie Sanders were reassessing how to campaign in the face of the spreading outbreak.

-(This story fixes typo, makes clear Washington has had 24 deaths in paragraph 18.)

-Additional reporting by Susan Heavey, David Lawder, Andrea Shalal, and Richard Cowan in Washington and Maria Caspani and Michael Erman in New York; Writing by Alistair Bell and Steve Gorman; Editing by Cynthia Osterman
+Additional reporting by Steve Holland, Susan Heavey, David Lawder, Andrea Shalal and Richard Cowan in Washington, and Maria Caspani and Michael Erman in New York; Writing by Alistair Bell and Steve Gorman; Editing by Cynthia Osterman and Peter Cooney